New research has proven that if you stay clean, your brain will heal itself.

 - However, there are some ‘good news’ stories.

-- People in certain occupations are required to have more intensive follow-up after their rehab treatment program – in order to maintain their license to practice their profession.
+- People in certain occupations are required to have more intensive follow-up after their treatment or recovery program – in order to maintain their license to practice their profession.

 - People in these occupations, such as pilots, physicians, nurses, pharmacists, and interstate truck drivers, who go through treatment programs with an intensive aftercare component, have around an 87 percent (87%) chance of recovery after 5 years.

-- In fact, some rehab aftercare recovery programs have demonstrated a 94 percent (94%) 5-year recovery rate.
+- In fact, some aftercare recovery programs have demonstrated a 94 percent (94%) 5-year recovery rate.

 - The difference in the 5-year recovery rates for these licensed occupations vs. occupations for the general public is staggering.